www.NAFTracks.com

 Ron Kravitz is the creator of Music in the Moment (The Songs Within You, Improvisational Workshops for Everyone), that focus on discovering and exploring one's own inner and outer world of rhythm and sound.
 It is often conducted in his home studio where participants are surrounded by hundreds of percussion instruments from around the world.

 Ron co-wrote and plays Tongue Drum, Shruti Box, and Djembe on one track on Jam Tracks in G Minor.
-Ron's Hang drum playing will appear on Jam Tracks in F# Minor and Jam Tracks in D Minor.
+Ron's djembe playing appears on Jam Tracks in E Minor.
+Ron's Hang drum playing will appear on Jam Tracks in D Minor.

 www.MusicInTheMoment.com